react-native-community/cli/packages/cli-platform-ios/README.md

 > default: iPhone 14

 Explicitly set the simulator to use.
-Optionally include iOS version between parenthesis at the end to match an exact version, e.g. `"iPhone 6 (10.0)"`.
+Optionally include iOS version between parenthesis at the end to match an exact version, e.g. `"iPhone 6 (10.0)"` or `"iPhone 6 (10.3.1)"`.

 Notes: If selected simulator does not exist, cli will try to run fallback simulators in following order: